DimKaisaris/Exercises-in-Excel/README.md

 # Exercises-in-Excel

 ## Project Overview
-In this project I am using Excel to solve various tasks  using Ms Excel
+In this project I am using Excel working on various tasks as:

 - Control structures in ms excel
 - Descriptive statistics